Kawhi Hires SLASH Sports Agent for Raptors Extension

 Daily sports — scores, transfers, the storylines from the leagues you actually follow.
 Free.

-- The Clippers agreed June 30 to trade Leonard to Toronto for Brandon Ingram, Gradey Dick, unprotected first-round picks in 2031 and 2033, a 2027 first-round pick swap, and two second-round picks; the deal cannot be finalized until Monday.
+- Trade terms: The Clippers agreed June 30 to send Leonard to Toronto for Brandon Ingram, Gradey Dick, unprotected 2031 and 2033 first-round picks, a 2027 first-round pick swap and two second-round picks — a deal that becomes official Monday.

-- Leonard's return makes him the 53rd player in NBA history to win a title, leave, then reunite with his former team — and per ESPN Research, none of the previous 52 averaged 20 PPG immediately before making the jump back.
+- Historical milestone: His return makes him the 53rd player in NBA history to win a championship, play elsewhere, then reunite with his former team — and the first of those 52 returnees to have averaged 20+ points per game immediately before the reunion.

-- The Clippers remain under NBA investigation over whether they circumvented the salary cap via Leonard's $28 million endorsement with Aspiration, which also held a $300 million, 23-year team deal; Leonard and his uncle Dennis Robertson have been interviewed by investigators.
+- Clippers under NBA investigation over whether they circumvented the salary cap via Leonard's $28 million Aspiration endorsement, a green banking firm that also had a $300 million, 23-year deal with the team; Leonard and Robertson have been interviewed by investigators.